Nelarius/wrenpp/README.md

 ## Getting started

-Here's how you would initialize an instance of the virtual machine and execute a module:
+Here's how you would initialize an instance of the virtual machine and execute from a module:

 ```cpp
 #include "Wrenly.h"